pgspider/influxdb_fdw/README.md

 All `CREATE FOREIGN TABLE` SQL commands can be executed as a normal PostgreSQL user if there were correct `GRANT USAGE ON FOREIGN SERVER`.
 No need PostgreSQL supersuer for security reasons but also works with PostgreSQL supersuer.

 Create a foreign table referencing the InfluxDB table:
-You need to declare a column named "time" to access InfluxDB time column.
+You need to declare a column named `time` to access InfluxDB time column.
 ```sql
 	CREATE FOREIGN TABLE t1(
 	  time timestamp with time zone,